puppetlabs/bolt/documentation/bolt_project_directories.md

 └── tests #non Bolt tests for the project
 ```

-**Note:** If a directory contains both `Boltdir` and `bolt.yaml`, the `Boltdir` directory is used as the project directory rather then the parent.
+> **Note:** If a directory contains both `Boltdir` and `bolt.yaml` or `bolt-project.yaml`, the
+  `Boltdir` directory is used as the project directory rather then the parent.

 ### User project directory

-If Bolt can't find a project directory based on `Boltdir` or `bolt.yaml`, it uses `~/.puppetlabs/bolt` as the project directory.
-Use this type of directory if you have a single set of Bolt code and data that you use across all projects.
+If Bolt can't find a project directory based on `Boltdir` or `bolt.yaml`, it uses
+`~/.puppetlabs/bolt` as the project directory.
+Use this type of directory if you have a single
+set of Bolt code and data that you use across all projects.

 ## How the project directory is chosen

 Bolt uses these methods, in order, to choose a project directory.

-1.  **Manually specified:** You can specify on the command line what directory Bolt to use with `--boltdir <DIRECTORY_PATH>`.
-There is not an equivalent configuration setting because the project directory must be known in order to load configuration.
+1. **Manually specified:** You can specify on the command line what directory Bolt to use with
+   `--boltdir <DIRECTORY_PATH>`.
+There is not an equivalent configuration setting because the
+   project directory must be known in order to load configuration.
-1.  **Parent directory:** Bolt traverses parents of the current directory until it finds a directory containing a `Boltdir` or `bolt.yaml`, or it reaches the root of the file system.
+1. **Parent directory:** Bolt traverses parents of the current directory until it finds a directory
+   containing a `Boltdir`, `bolt.yaml`, or `bolt-project.yaml`, or it reaches the root of the file
+   system.
-1.  **User project directory:** If no directory is specified manually or found in a parent directory, the user project directory is used.
+1. **User project directory:** If no directory is specified manually or found in a parent directory,
+   the user project directory is used.

 ## Project directory structure